saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

 [alternatives]: #alternatives

 What other designs have been considered?
+- A design without the "time-based stuff" (there is no expiring time):
-- The expiring time could be omitted/overridden and the master could change its key to k2 at any time/earlier.
-A minon that fails to authenticate the master rotates from k1 to k2.
+  - The master change its key (to the replacement key).
+  - Shortly after, each minon that fails to authenticate replaces the current key with the replacment key.

 What is the impact of not doing this?
 - Key rotation remains impossible for disconnected minions.